Tommy Campbell (actor): Writing

 Campbell is a member of the Writers' Guild of Great Britain.
 He wrote and starred in the SXSW award-winning 'Clone' commercial for Walmart and his screenplay "The Vile" was a "winner" at the 2011 Nevada Film Festival.
 He is an original member of the Funny or Die Community where he contributes videos as a writer/director.
 His videos "Deuce Bag", "Undercover Boss – Pimp", and "Saxophone Hero" have been featured on the front page of Funny or Die.
 His latest short film, Secret Agent Problems, had multiple screenings around the world including the Calgary International Film Festival, London International Film Festival, Just for Laughs, Cinevic, Singapore Film Festival and the Muskoka International Film Festival.

-Campbell regularly contributes to the Huff Post.
+Campbell regularly contributes to the HuffPost.

 Campbell has also published a comedy book, The Slacker Confessions, in 2003.